chrisioan/URL-Finder/README.md

 ```sh
 ./sniffer [-p path]
 ```
-Where:
-<u>-p path</u>: An optional parameter, used to indicate the path of the directory we want to monitor.
+Where **-p path** is an optional parameter, used to indicate the path of the directory we want to monitor.

 * For **Finder**, navigate to **src** and execute:
 ```sh
 ./finder.sh <list_of_tlds>
 ```
-Where:
-<u>list_of_tlds</u>: One or more Top Level Domain (TLD) that we want to search in all .out files.
+Where **list_of_tlds** is one or more Top Level Domain (TLD) that we want to search in all .out files.

 ---
 * Examples:
 ```sh